athoune/Drupal-Compressor/README.md

 6.  __enable the CSS and JS compression into admin/settings/performance__

-and be sure that your version of yuicompressor-X.Y.Z.jar is the same the path
+and be sure that your version of yuicompressor-X.Y.Z.jar is on the same the path

 Contribution